imanghafoori1/laravel-widgetize/README.md

 > ### __public $contextAs__ (string)

-> The variable name to access the controler data in the view.
+> The variable name to access the controller data in the view.

 ## :bulb: Example